Java vs Python: Application code comparison

 The example above uses the core Python APIs.

-The code above, re-written to use Python’s façade APIs, would look as follows:
+We can rewrite the code above to use Python’s façade APIs, as follows:

 import sys